 My Pacific National pairing

-It's been 3 months since I unvieled 'The Coast'.
-In that time I've been able to complete a few medium length operating sessions to fine tune what works best, and determine what I need to do operations-wise to integrate Philden Harbour into an expanded Philden Coast layout when I rebuild my staging shelf later in the year.
+It's been 3 months since I unveiled Philden Beach.
+In that time, I've been able to complete a few medium length operating sessions to fine tune what works best.
 One big thing I am pleased about, was my decision to broaden my layout's time period to include a pair of Pacific National locos to operate on my North Coast Line.
 It is refreshing to have some relatively modern models in one of my favourite paint schemes.

 For an up-and-back layout, the BL was a great choice given that it has a cab at both ends.
 Since getting down to the nitty-gritty of shunting the yard, having the flexibility of a bi-directional loco, (even an NR that can operate long end leading), is something that becomes more noticeable the more you operate.

 I tend to like that early to mid 2000's era, right through to the early 2010's.
-Given that my layout can simultaneously have 3 to 4 locos in play at most, I've discovered I simply like pairing my models together on a running 'sesh', and let the combinations on the day define which particular year I'm operating within.
-One of the funny terms I refer to with my models are 'dance partners', and if I add an 8th loco to my fleet...
-I keep everything even.
-The pairings go something like this;
+Given that my layout can simultaneously have 3 to 4 locos in play at most, I've discovered I simply like pairing my 'dance partners' together on a running 'sesh' and let the combinations on the day define which particular year I'm operating within.

-Whether or not that happens, I'm very much looking forward to my C Class arriving.
+I'm also very much looking forward to my pre-ordered C Class arriving.
 Having some green and gold on my North Coast layout is going to look great!

 Until next time...